Ghaith-Abuhussain/Portfolio/README.md

 # Portfolio
-This is the frontend of my portfolio
+This is the frontend of my portfolio it was developed using Kotlin/Js